 Our affiliates and ourselves will use your information to manage your account(s), provide our services for assessment and analysis (including behaviour-scoring, market and product analysis), and to develop and improve our services to you and other customers and protect our interests.

-Our affiliates and ourselves will use your information to inform you by letter, telephone (including sending text messages), fax or computer about products and services (including those of others) that may be of interest to you.
-You may tell us if you do not wish to receive marketing material from our affiliates.
+Our affiliates and ourselves will use your information to inform you by letter, telephone (including sending text messages), fax, e-mail or computer about products and services (including those of others) that may be of interest to you inasmuch as it is strictly related to the medreslaw area of professional interest.
+You may tell us if you do not wish to receive marketing material from our affiliates but we will not provide your details to any affiliate without your permission.

 Use of Credit Reference Agencies and Fraud Prevention